Skip to main content

 Estate planning for business owners can often fall down the priority list of ‘things to do’ when building the business consumes all of their time.

-Estate planning for business owners and entrepreneurs can often fall down the priority list of ‘things to do’ when building and securing the business consumes all of their time.
 It is easy to put off such plans but the effect of an unexpected illness or bereavement can be devastating not only for the family of the business owner but also for the future prospects of the business and their business partners/fellow shareholders.

 What happens when a shareholder dies?

-If specific provisions have not been included in the articles of association of a company or in a shareholder or partnership agreement the shares of a deceased business owner will pass in accordance with the deceased’s Will or under the intestacy rules.
+If specific provisions have not been included in the articles of association of a company or in a shareholder or partnership agreement, the shares of a deceased business owner will pass in accordance with the deceased’s will or under the intestacy rules.

-This may mean family members with no knowledge of the business being required to become involved in unfamiliar business decision-making at the very time when they are least able to cope it.
+This may mean family members with no knowledge of the business being required to become involved in unfamiliar business decision-making at the very time when they are least able to cope.
 They will be faced with having to apply for a Grant of Representation and completing inheritance tax forms which will involve them needing to insist on a valuation of the business, all of which takes time and expense.

 The articles shareholder/partnership agreements